wmjordan/Codist/README.md

   ![Syntax Highlight Customization Preview](doc/syntax-highlight-customization-preview.png)

   If you want to change another syntax element, you can click on the place where it is applied in the code document window.
-If the customization window is still opened, and the _Selected Code_ section under _Syntax Categories_ is selected, when you focus on that window again, corresponding syntax styles will be listed for the place you clicked.
+If the customization window is still opened, and the _Selected Code_ section under _Syntax Categories_ is selected, the list will display the corresponding syntax styles for the place you clicked immediately.

   You can explore other synta categories by clicking the list on the left of the dialog.